LendingTree Personal Loans Review

 Basic Information: Rates, Terms, Fees, & Limits

 Terms for LendingTree personal loans vary significantly between lenders.
-For example, if someone were to receive a Best Egg personal loan featured on LendingTree, they would need a credit score of at least 680.
-The APR range is 5.99% to 29.99%, and loan terms can be anywhere from 36 to 60 months.
+For example, if someone were to receive a Best Egg personal loan featured on LendingTree, they would see an APR range of 5.99% to 29.99%, and loan terms can be anywhere from 36 to 60 months.

 Most loan amounts are anywhere from $1,000 up to $50,000, enough to accomplish a range of financial goals.
 Terms usually range anywhere from two to five years, and with an unsecured personal loan, the borrower receives a lump-sum deposit into their bank account.